semantic-flow/sflo/documentation/concept.weave-process.resource-page-generation.md

 - you could supplement with AI-generated
 - you're limited only by what can be served statically, i.e., client-side, so you could have entire web applications hosted on a resource page
 - for [[mesh-resource.node.payload]], check to see if there are any named graphs (which are hopefully identified relative to the node with fragment identifiers, e.g. /ns/djradon/bio/#childhood)
+- for any embedded node whose IRI is a fragment of the subject, create an anchor with that fragment.